Manny Legace

-Emmanuel Legace (born February 4, 1973) is a Canadian former professional ice hockey goaltender, who played most notably in the National Hockey League for the Detroit Red Wings, and later the St. Louis Blues.
+Emmanuel Legace (born February 4, 1973) is a Canadian former professional ice hockey goaltender, who played most notably in the National Hockey League for the Detroit Red Wings, and later the St. Louis Blues between 1998 and 2010.
 Legace also enjoyed spells with the Los Angeles Kings, Carolina Hurricanes, and Iserlohn Roosters of the DEL.
 He finished his playing career for the Springfield Falcons of the American Hockey League, for whom he is the career leader in goaltending wins.
-Legace currently serves as the goaltending coach for the NHL's Columbus Blue Jackets.
+Legace is the former goaltending coach for the NHL's Columbus Blue Jackets.

 Legace was born in Toronto, Ontario, but grew up in Alliston, Ontario.

 Playing career

 As a youth, Legace played in the 1987 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Don Mills.

 Prior to being selected by the Whalers, Legace played in the Ontario Hockey League with the Niagara Falls Thunder and in Roller Hockey International for the Toronto Planets.
 Legace spent the 1993–1994 season as a member of the Canadian National Team and played in sixteen games.

 From there, Legace spent a lengthy apprenticeship in the minor leagues, largely for the Springfield Falcons, between 1994–98.
 He was a star with Springfield, garnering First Team All-Star honors and the AHL's leading goaltender award in 1996.

 He also played a brief stint for the ECHL's Richmond Renegades in 1996–97 and for the IHL's Las Vegas Thunder in 1997–98.
 On July 31, 1998, the Carolina Hurricanes traded Legace to the Los Angeles Kings for a conditional draft pick in the 1999 NHL Entry Draft.

 Although he spent most of the 1999 season with the IHL Long Beach Ice Dogs, Legace got his first NHL start with the Kings.
 While he played well in limited action for Los Angeles, he signed with Detroit on July 15, 1999.
 However, since the Red Wings had both Chris Osgood and Ken Wregget as veteran goaltenders, Legace was left unprotected on waivers.
 He was then claimed by the Vancouver Canucks on September 29, 1999.
 Yet almost two weeks later, on October 13, 1999, Legace was reacquired by the Red Wings from the waiver wire when the Canucks in turn left him unprotected.
 While Legace spent most of his time playing for the IHL's Manitoba Moose, he did get some action while playing for the Red Wings, posting a perfect 4–0–0 record.